Living with Multiple System Atrophy Disease

 Trying to understand Multiple System Atrophy

 There is no evidence that MSA is an hereditary condition.
 Yet many specialist in neurology have only recently begun to understand MSA.
 We pretty much can say that we understand some early symptoms of MSA help us differentiate it between PD (Parkinson's disease).
 Many people with MSA may have had a diagnosis of Parkinson's disease (PD) initially.
-I can say mine was (DLB) Dementia with Lewy Bodies, which is similar.
+Dr. Sawyer out of Victoria said my disease was Parkinson's Disease.
+(He also said he was not 100% sure.)
+That made us go to more doctors for a more positive diagnosis.
 MSA and PD cause stiffness and slowness in the early stages.
 I can say from many sources that dizziness, swallowing difficulty, and urinary difficulties are usually unusual in early Parkinson's disease.
 The presence of inclusion bodies and loss of certain nerve cells help make MSA a distinct disorder from Parkinson's disease.
 So let's see what we can learn together about MSA.

 Probably the turn key start for my doctors in obtaining a diagnosis was my constant complaints of dizziness.
 The tilt-table eventually proved all along to my doctors that indeed the dizziness is due to blood pressure falling when standing up or changing position.
 This drop in blood pressure is called postural hypotension.
 I mentioned in another forum a few things that help relieve this symptom.
 These included increasing salt and fluid to help your blood flow.
 I take florinef as medication to help relieve this symptom.
 Some folks perform calf exercises, or simply put avoid sudden changes in position.